scott-22/algorithm-reference/README.md

 Personal reference for data structures and algorithms for competitive programming.
 This would be awful to learn from, and it’s meant to be a refresher only.
 It’s also perpetually work-in-progress.

 The names of algorithms or important data structures will be bolded.
-The names of problems (not actual names in any scientific literature, just for my personal ease of access) will be in unbolded caps, start and end with *, and be provided at the beginning of an algorithm description.
+The names of problems or techniques (not actual names in any scientific literature, just for my personal ease of access) will be in unbolded caps, start and end with *, and be provided at the beginning of an algorithm description.

 ### Table of Contents
 [Fundamental Ideas](#fundamentalideas)